royratcliffe/OCCukes/README.md

 @end
 ```

+Register your step definitions before executing the Objective-C Cucumber runtime by sending `-run`.
+As you see above, definitions manifest themselves in Objective-C as C blocks.
+These blocks assert the step's expectations, throwing an exception if any expectations fail.
+Steps therefore succeed when they encounter no exceptions.

+The runtime accepts connections until all connections disappear.
+By default, it offers an initial 10-second connection window; giving up if Cucumber fails to connect for 10 seconds.
+The runtime also offers a 1-second disconnection window before shutting down the socket.
+This allows all connections to disappear temporarily.
+You can adjust these connect and disconnect timeouts if necessary.

 Link your test target against the `OCCukes.framework` for OS X platforms; or against the `libOCCukes.a` static library for iOS test targets.
-For iOS targets, you also need `OTHER_LDFLAGS` equal to `-all_load`.
+For iOS targets, you also need `OTHER_LDFLAGS` equal to `-all_load`; the linker does not automatically load Objective-C categories when they appear in a static library but this flag forces it to.

 ## Advantages